 Curriculum

-Core classes build your fundamental knowledge and policy skills, a choice of three streams lets you focus your learning, and the Global Policy Project gives you the opportunity to apply your skills in the real world.
-The MPPGA program delivers training that balances competent specialization in one of our core areas and deep appreciation of other policy fields.
+The core courses within the MPPGA professional program aim to build your fundamental knowledge and policy skills, while a choice of three streams lets you focus your learning.
+The capstone Global Policy Project (GP2) will then give you the opportunity to apply your skills in the real world.

-MPPGA professors draw on a range of learning methods from multiple disciplines, including lectures, seminars, case studies, field-based experiences, and professional skills workshops.
-Expect to engage in simulations, take part in team problem-solving exercises, and interact directly with policy makers, clients, and stakeholders.
+Our MPPGA faculty draw on a range of learning methods from multiple disciplines, including lectures, seminars, case studies, field-based experiences, and professional skills workshops.
+To help you refine your skills across the policy lifecycle, expect to engage in simulations, take part in team problem-solving exercises, and interact directly with policy makers, clients, and stakeholders.

 Important